desuwa/tegaki/README.md

 [Demo](https://desuwa.github.io/tegaki.html)

 Notes on tablet support:
-- Pen pressure doesn't work on Linux
+- Pen pressure works on Linux with google chrome.
+But doesn't work with firefox
 - Firefox users on Windows need to set `dom.w3c_pointer_events.dispatch_by_pointer_messages` to `true` in `about:config` to fix scrolling issues and enable pressure support

 #### Usage